Why scientists are getting involved

 Young people are on a climate strike, and researchers are supporting their cause.
-Reto Knutti discusses an unexpected turn in the climate change debate and the role of science in society.
+Reto Knutti of Zurich's Federal Institute of Technology ETH discusses an unexpected turn in the climate change debate and the role of science in society.

 Scientists have been publishing one climate report after the other, and politicians debate endlessly on which actions to take, yet very little has actually happened.